arnaudin/arnaudin.github.io/_posts/2022-11-09-photoswipe-setup.md

 image: images/black-thumbnail.jpg
 priority: 0.6
 ---
-These are notes to remind me how I set up the lightbox gallery here on my site.
-However, it may help guide others attempting to do the same.
+These are notes on setting up the lightbox gallery on my site, which may help others, or me in the future.

 ## Requirements

-This site is built with Jekyll and currently I use two types of pages that contain image sets: portfolio projects and blog posts.
-At some point, I would also like to add image galleries.
+This site uses Jekyll and currently has two types of pages with image sets: portfolio projects and blog posts.
+I'd also like to add galleries.

-On the first pass of my site refresh, I automatically wrapped all inline images with a link tag so that when clicked they would open at full size in a new tab.
-This allowed visitors to view detailed versions of a design mockup, for example, but the experience was far from ideal.
+During my site's first refresh, I wrapped all inline images with a link tag to open them at full size in a new tab.
+This allowed visitors to view detailed versions of a design mockup, but the experience was not ideal.
 My wishlist for improvements included:

-- Images must open in a lightbox on the same page
+-   Images must open on the same page without navigating away.
-- Users must be able to left/right arrow through everything on the page
+-   Users must be able to navigate through all visuals on a page.
-- Users must be able to quickly exit the lightbox by clicking off, hitting *esc*, or going back
+-   Users must be able to quickly return to the full page contents.
-- Must be responsive
+-   Must be responsive and touch-friendly.

+Nice-to-have:

-- Multiple galleries per page is a nice-to-have (blogs)
+-   Multiple "galleries" per page (blogs).
-- Zoom in/out within lightbox is a nice-to-have
+-   Zoom in/out within lightbox to inspect large images.
-- Show captions in the lightbox is a nice-to-have
+-   Show captions.

 ## Solution

-A few minutes of research showed that [PhotoSwipe](https://photoswipe.com/) accomplishes all of the critical requirements and more.
-I thought this was going to be a quick win, but I soon encountered two problems:
+A few minutes of research showed that [PhotoSwipe](https://photoswipe.com/) meets the critical requirements and more.
+I thought this would be a quick win, but I soon encountered two problems:

-1. It requires a specific HTML layout that was at odds with mine... and perhaps not compatible with <code>figure</code> and/or <code>figcaption</code> at all?
+1. It requires a specific HTML layout that was at odds with mine, and perhaps incompatible with `figure` and/or `figcaption`?
-2. Image dimensions need to be passed to the script
+2. You need to pass image dimensions to the script.

-It seemed like I was back to the drawing board, but fortunately there were pointers to a [jQuery wrapper](https://github.com/ergec/jQuery-for-PhotoSwipe) that worked around the issues.
-Since I was already using jQuery, getting it running took minimal effort.
+I was back to the drawing board, but there were pointers on the forums to a [jQuery wrapper](https://github.com/ergec/jQuery-for-PhotoSwipe) that worked around these issues.
+Since I was already using jQuery, getting it running from there took minimal effort.

 ![Lightbox gallery working on my site](/images/posts/personal-site/site-documentation-gallery-working.png){:.img-center}
-*The PhotoSwipe lightbox up and running on my project pages*
+*The PhotoSwipe lightbox is running on my project pages.*

 ## Customizing

-I then made a handful of basic customizations:
+I made a few basic customizations:

-1. Small tweaks in the default UI options, such as hiding the share & full-screen elements
+1. Tweak the default UI options, like hiding the share and full-screen elements.
-2. My sticky header wasn't playing nice, so implemented a hack to hide it when the lightbox opens.
-This is buggy and needs more work.
+2. I hacked my sticky header to hide it when the lightbox opens because it wasn't working.
+This is potentially buggy and may need more work.

     ![Hack for hiding sticky header](/images/posts/personal-site/site-documentation-header-photoswipe.png){:.img-center}

 3. I wanted to exclude certain images and group others in separate galleries.
-Using the wrapper's functionality, I had already added <code>data-fancybox-group="gallery1"</code> to my standard image layout.
-This added all images to <code>gallery1</code> so they could be navigated with left/right.
-I ended up adding a <code>gallery</code> image property to accomplish this.
+I added `data-fancybox-group="gallery1"` to my standard image layout using the wrapper's functionality.
+This added all images to `gallery1` for left/right navigation.
+I added a `gallery` image property to accomplish this.

-- By default (no property specified), all images on a page will be added to the lightbox gallery <code>gallery1</code>.
+    -   By default, all images on a page will be added to the lightbox gallery `gallery1`.
-- Set <code>gallery</code> to <code>none</code> to exclude certain images from lightbox galleries
+    -   Set `gallery` to `none` to exclude certain images from lightbox galleries.
-- To create any number of custom lightbox galleries per page, set <code>gallery</code> to a desired name per image
+    -   To create multiple custom lightbox galleries per page, set `gallery` to a desired name per image.

     ![Gallery Liquid code](/images/posts/personal-site/site-documentation-image-property.png){:.img-center}